bucsspring2024/final-project-bleepblorps/README.md

 1. Start Screen Before Game/Timer Starts
 2. Countdown Timer
-3. Button (clicker to hire next employee)
+3. Button (clicker to hire next employee) (10 clicks for +1 employee)
-4. Visual Representation of Totally Not a Pyramid Scheme
+4. Visual Representation of How many people are working for you
-5. Names of Employees
+5. Stonks background
+6. Balance amount
+7. Pay button to transfer money from balance to financial obligations

 ### Classes

-- << You should have a list of each of your classes with a description >>
+ImageButton: Constructs a clickable button.
+This constructs how the buttons would look like and for the detection of a click of the button.
+It also explains to the computer that these buttons will have a set position.

+Models: Constructs the initial loan_balance (your initial balance which would be 0) as well as the initial debt obligations in loan_amount (150,000) and the initial amount of people in the pyramid scheme (0)

+Controller: Contains multiple functions such as how the game will be running, initializes the timer, handles the blitting of the images like the background and buttons.
+It also handles the win and lose screen and the rate at which you will make money via how many times the button was clicked and how many people are working in your scheme.

 ## ATP